Elizabeth Stuart Phelps Ward: Advocate for social reform

-While writing these and other popular stories, she became an advocate through her lectures and other work for social reform, temperance, and the women's emancipation.
+While writing these and other popular stories, she became an advocate through her lectures and other work for social reform, temperance, and women's emancipation.
 She was also involved in clothing reform for women, and in 1874 urged them to burn their corsets.

 A key influence on her writings on women's rights, especially her beliefs regarding marriage, were the works of John Stuart Mill, such as Mill's 1869 essay The Subjection of Women.
 Though Phelps was an avid writer on reform issues, she was not actively involved with women's rights organizations or other reform groups of the time.
 The progressive deterioration of her health from the 1870s onward kept her contributions mostly literary in nature rather than public.

 In 1877 she published a novel, The Story of Avis, that was ahead of its time.
 The work focuses on many of the early feminist issues of her era.
 In it she portrayed a woman's struggle to balance her married life and associated domestic responsibilities with her passion to become a painter.
 The protagonist is an independent, extraordinary woman in her time who initially decides her goals will not be constrained by marriage and financial dependence on a husband, although she eventually ends up marrying anyhow.
 She may have been reflecting her mother's life when she described the impossibility of pursuing both her artistic ambitions and adhering to her domestic responsibilities.
 Elizabeth's novel was largely influenced by Elizabeth Barrett Browning's Aurora Leigh.
 Phelps's unfavorable depiction of men's and women's roles in marriage was controversial.

 In 1876 Phelps became the first woman to present a lecture series at Boston University.
 Her presentations were titled "Representative Modern Fiction" and they analyzed the works of George Eliot.

 Social advocacy was also incorporated in Phelp's various children's literature publications as she did not attempt to conceal the inequities of the era's class structure.
 In stories such as "Bobbit's Hotel", "One Way to Get An Education", and "Mary Elizabeth", Phelps directly illustrates the impact of poverty on children.
 In "Bobbit's Hotel", the title character dies in an effort to shelter two young orphans.
 "Mary Elizabeth" depicts a young homeless girl's choices between theft and begging as a means of survival.
 "One Way to Get An Education" depicts a child laborer's desire for a better life than mill work and subsequent decision to self-injure in order to attain an education.